unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/retrieve-an-api-key.md

 ## Step 3: Configure Payment Information

-The Partner API must be configured with one or more payment options before users can begin purchasing domains.
+The Partner API v2 (Legacy) must be configured with one or more payment options before users can begin purchasing domains.
 Please follow the instructions in the [Partner Integration Guides](#partner-api-integration-paths) to integrate one or more payment methods for your partner account.

 :::success Congratulations!
 You just registered to become an official Unstoppable Domains Partner.